getodk/docs/encrypted-forms.rst

 .. code-block:: console

   $ cd ~/Desktop

+.. _create-key:

-3. Create a private key
+Create a private key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following command will create a 2048-bit private key and write it to the :file:`MyPrivateKey.pem` file.
 This may complain about a missing configuration file.
 You can ignore this warning.